MarkusHumetus/Hackathon_Talent_Squad/README.md

 [Finished]

-Project was completed and submitted for competition in June 2022.
+Project was completed and submitted for competition in 26th of June 2022.

 ## Contact

-If you have any comment, doubt, proposal,... don't hesitate to contact me marchumet@gmx.net
+If you have any comment, doubt, proposal,... don't hesitate to contact me by email to marchumet@gmx.net

 ## Acknowledgments